peteralcock/HOTLINE/README.md

 - A cap on the number of referrals a user can create within a specified number of days.
 - The specific number of days.

-### Project Status

-Please note that as of now, the project lacks tests and views.
-Additionally, the configuration options are minimal.
-However, we consider this a solid start and a foundation for future development.

 ### Getting Started Locally

 1. Clone this repository.